Wodzu2137/Wodzu2137/README.md

 	-   One month working for a web dev company
 	-   Two weeks working for a German IT company as a part of the Erasmus+ program

-2.  **Cooperation**
+2.  **Freelance work**

 	-   Lead front-end and web developer for top Polish FiveM servers

-3.  **Custom free time projects and plans for the future**

-	-   Currently working on a web rework of the 1995 game “Warcraft II: Tides of Darkness” by Blizzard Entertainment
- 	-   Learning Unreal Engine 5 and Blender
-	-   Establishing Web Dev Limited company with my project partner within two years (that’s why I’ve got no portfolio website - waiting until we manage to set it all up)
-	-   Establishing Game Dev Limited company within two years, as I’ve gathered many talented people to get it started
+ 	-   NextJS full-stack
+  	-   Operating on the core web stack

+3.  **Projects**

+	-   Web port of Warcraft 2, focused on bringing the classic game to modern web standards (WIP, NextJS)
+	-   A massive market for game server owners, centered around flexibility, clarity, and store to end user relationships (WIP, NextJS)
+	-   An enormous FiveM GUI project, which includes a user dashboard, finance management, organization/clan management, NFS-like vehicle management, complex PvP UI, death screens, and more
+ 	-   Various other UI/UX creations, authorization and payment system integrations, general backend, optimization enhancements, bug fixes

 ## My interests

-Since I can even remotely remember, computers are my hobby and passion, but that’s not everything.
+Since I can even remotely remember, computers have been my hobby and passion, but that’s not all.
 What I do during my free time could be concluded by the following:

 Studying: history, societal problems, geopolitics, math, physics

 Playing RTS video games

-Reading books (I seriously recommend anything by Glukhovsky)
+Reading books

 Playing Airsoft